Borchaly (carpet): Third type

 located in the northwest of Marneuli.
 This carpet is distinguished not by a curb strip or any separate element, but by a cruciform medallion located in the centre of the middle field.
 There is a misconception that this medallion is a cross.
 This medallion is considered the main feature of this carpet and in fact depicts a hero in a felt cloak and a large shaggy wool hat (papag) made of sheepskin.

 Fourth type

 This type includes carpets that have received the name "Lembeli" among the carpet weavers.
-Located in the centre of the middle field of the carpets, the gol (göl) patterns are larger in size than the those of other carpets of the Gazakh group.
+Located in the centre of the middle field of the carpets, the gol (göl) patterns are larger in size than those of other carpets of the Gazakh group.
 The background of these gols (göl) is usually white.
 In the centre of the gol (göl), according to the oldest carpet weavers, there is a "chanakhly baga" - a turtle or, as in the second type, a very stylized image of "gurbagha" - a frog.
 Sometimes carpets of this type are with three identical gols (göl) in the middle field.